aleksk31/practicalEpigenomics/README.md

 python get.distance.py --input gene.starts.tsv --start 980000
 ```

-We do not get the expected output.
-In fact, if we print the current position inside the for-loop, we can see the position reach the number 982093 as we expected, but it continues.
-So maybe there is an error in the input file.
+There is no expected output.
+Position reach the number 982093 as expected, but it continues.
+Maybe there is an error in the input file.

 **Task 6.
 For each regulatory element contained in the file regulatory.elements.starts.tsv, retrieve the closest gene and the distance to the closest gene using the python script you created above.**